matthewp/script-type-module/README.md

 * `import a from 'b'` type of imports
 * `export default function()...` type of exports

-This is because my regular expressions are very simple.
+This is because my regular expressions are very simple ([see here](https://github.com/matthewp/script-type-module/blob/master/script-type-module.js#L8-L9)).
 If you'd like to contribute, expanding support for all of the various import/export syntaxes would be huge, my regex skills aren't great.

 See the `demo/` folder for a working example.